jgreathouse9/jgreathouse9.github.io/_consulting/services.md

 title: "Services"
 ---

-Here is an edit to the first document that at first was about teachingt
+Here is an edit to the first document that at first was about teaching